 Convention of Elements is another separate damage multiplier, giving you triple damage during your Fire cycle.

-Especially important for almost any DH build is reaching permanent Vengeance uptime.
+Global Stat Priorities The most important for almost any DH build is reaching permanent Vengeance uptime.
 This is achievable through the 65% Cooldown Reduction effect provided by Dawn and having 37% Cooldown Reduction on your character.
-What you will always use is the Flawless Royal Diamond in your helmet, 10% from Paragon Points and 8% rolled on your Shoulders and The Flavor of Time.
-The last roll will typically be on your Gloves or Quiver.
-If your Dawn has less than 64-63% on the legendary affix, you should consider adding a 4th Cooldown item to make up for it, as any lower will leave you with a significant gap.
+What you will always use is the Flawless Royal Diamond in your Helmet, 10% from Paragon Points and 8% on your Shoulders.
+The last two rolls will typically be on your Gloves and Quiver.
+If your Dawn has less than 64-63% on the legendary affix, you should consider adding a 4th Cooldown roll to make up for it, as any lower will leave you with a significant gap.

-Attack Speed is largely irrelevant due to massive boost from Pain Enhancer, only the multiplicative 7% roll on Dawn is important, but even there it's not necessary.
+Attack Speed is largely irrelevant due to the massive boost from Pain Enhancer, only the multiplicative 7% roll on Dawn is important, but even there it's not absolutely necessary.

 1. Fire Damage 2.
 Critical Hit Chance 3.
 Dexterity 4.
 Vitality 5.
 All Resistance